Animal Care

 Animal care standards

-Our animal care standards go above industry recommendations.
+Our animal care standards meet industry recommendations and in some cases even exceed them.
 Our team oversees programs that ensure we raise, transport, and handle animals at our plants in a humane way that minimizes stress.
 We measure our progress and we strive to improve our programs every day.

 Caring for the poultry we raise is a top priority of the work we do to protect the welfare of our animals.
-We’re focused on 13 areas of poultry health and welfare to make sure that birds are treated with care at all stages of chicken production.
+We’re focused on 13 areas of poultry health and welfare to ensure birds are treated with care at all stages of chicken production.

 Keeping our animals safe from disease